Value Partnerships Overview

 PGIP models of care

 Patient-Centered Medical Home Program: The PCMH designation program, the largest of its kind in the nation, has experienced steady growth, measureable results and both regional and national recognition.
-The number of designated PCMH physicians grew has grown from 1,200 in 2009 to more than 3,200 physicians in 995 practices in 2012.
+The number of designated PCMH physicians has grown from 995 practices in 2009 to over 1,200 in 2013.

 Provider-Delivered Care Management: PDCM is a promising new model for care management delivered in the context of the doctor-patient relationship, which extends care management into the clinical setting.
 Through this program, multi-disciplinary teams composed of RNs, diabetes educators, pharmacists and other health care professionals, led by primary care physicians, work with patients to ensure that patients are empowered to self-manage their health, and that all gaps in care are addressed.

 Organized Systems of Care: OSC is the term Blue Cross Blue Shield of Michigan uses to describe a community of caregivers that has a shared commitment to a defined patient population.
 OSCs are designed to take Blue Cross Blue Shield of Michigan's PCMH Program to the next level, expanding it to include hospitals and specialists.
 Together, through the formation and development of OSCs, primary care physicians, specialists and hospitals will work to coordinate services across the health care continuum for a defined patient population.